-Multi-qubit Clifford Randomized Benchmarking
+Multi-qubit Clifford Randomized Benchmarking (CRB)

 Motivations

-The primary motivation behind the development of multi-qubit Clifford Randomized Benchmarking was to generalize the single-qubit randomized benchmarking (RB) protocol to systems comprising multiple qubits.
+The primary motivation behind the development of multi-qubit Clifford Randomized Benchmarking was to generalize the single-qubit randomized benchmarking protocol to systems comprising multiple qubits.
 This extended protocol was introduced in 2010 by E. Magesan et al. [1].

 Protocol